Argentina Secures Deal On impossible Debt - UrduPoint

 Fernandez's government has offered similar conditions to those agreed with the international bondholders.

-In recession since 2018, the Argentine economy has been further punished by the coronavirus pandemic.
+In recession since 2018, the Argentine economy -- the third largest in Latin America -- has been further punished by the coronavirus pandemic.
 The IMF estimates it will contract by 9.9 percent this year.

 More than a third of the 44 million population live in poverty and annual inflation stands at over 50 percent.